diem/website/website/blog/2020-01-08-how-gas-works-on-libra-blockchain.md

 In this way, gas is central to one of the most basic and crucial properties we need in Move:

-> _The computational resources consumed by Move programs running on the "blockchain chain" are bounded._
+> _The computational resources consumed by Move programs running on the blockchain are bounded._

 Gas is a way to ensure that all programs terminate; it also provides the ability to charge a _transaction fee_ based in part on the resources consumed during the execution of the transaction.